-Repair corrupt and damaged JPEG files with the free version
+Steps to repair corrupt and damaged JPEG files

 Prepare a folder to copy the corrupt JPEGs and Sample file to.
 Always work on copies of the corrupt files!
-The sample file needs to be shot with the same camera, using the same settings!
-Rename the sample to ‘sample.jpg’.
+The reference/sample file needs to be shot with the same camera, using the same settings!

 Download and extract JPGRepair.
 There is no setup, just copy the .exe file where ever you like.
 Run JPGRepair (double click).

-- Select the folder containing the corrupt and sample files.
+- Browse to the folder containing the corrupt file(s.
+Select the corrupted files.

 - Click Repair.

-Files that JPGRepair was able to fix will be saved automatically.
+Files that JPEG-Repair was able to fix will be saved automatically.